Zettlr/Zettlr/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Please provide information on your operating system -->
 ## Platform
- - OS: [e.g. iOS]
- - OS Version [e.g. 11]
+ - OS and version:
- - Zettlr Version [e.g. 0.15]
+ - Zettlr Version:
- - Screen Resolution [only necessary if the bug is relating to the GUI]
+ - Screen Resolution:

 <!-- If there is anything else that might be of interest, please provide it here -->
 ## Additional information